-- Option 1 = A previously completed bachelor's degree from an accredited institution. - Option 2 = A minimum of 60 transferrable college credits for GCU students that did not earn credit from another college or university before or since enrolling at GCU (this excludes any college credits earned from an approved nursing assistant training program or credits earned while attending high school
+- Option 1 = A previously completed bachelor's degree from an accredited institution. - Option 2 = A minimum of 60 transferrable college credits for GCU students that did not earn credit from another college or university before or since enrolling at GCU with the exception of credits earned from an approved nursing assistant training program (ex: CNA) or via dual enrollment while attending high school.